 Things to also consider when planning your campervanning trip in Italy:

-- High season in Italy sees mass tourism, so expect the major towns and cities to be packed.
+- The high season in Italy sees mass tourism, so expect the major towns and cities to be packed.
 We were in Northern Italy mid to late May and the crowds were already building.

-- If you are renting your motorhome – where is it the best place for you to collect your campervan?
+- If you are hiring your motorhome – where is the best place for you to collect your campervan?
 It might be worth hiring from a different country and driving to Italy.

 Tuscany Landscape, Italy